-- Rooms can be reserved up to three times a week per person
+- Rooms can be reserved only once per day.

 Terms and Conditions:

-- Groups have priority, and individuals may be asked to relocate when groups are in need of a collaborative study space
+- Groups of 2 or more have priority, and individuals may be asked to relocate when groups are in need of a collaborative study space.

-- Study rooms are not soundproof and are located on quiet and silent study floors; groups will be asked to relocate to the first floor if noise is an issue
+- Study rooms are not soundproof and are located on quiet and silent study floors; please be courteous of others.

 Special Collections and University Archives Usage PolicyTo preserve and maintain our unique and historic resources, we request that all patrons follow the guidelines below when handling and using materials from Special Collections and University Archives.